Bug reports, feedback¶

 Write a comprehensive commit message

-Relate your change to an issue in the tracker if such an issue exists (see this page of the GitHub documentation for more information on this)
+Relate your change to an issue in the tracker if such an issue exists (see Closing issues via commit messages of the GitHub documentation for more information on this)

 Document your change, if it is a non-trivial one.

-Send a pull request from GitHub (more on this here)
+Send a pull request from GitHub (see About pull requests for more insight about this topic)

 In the Python file, each line for which Pylint is supposed to emit a message